 - Continue to monitor for campus updates and monitor local media and/or National Weather Service.

 - If you are outdoors and shelter is not available, find a ditch or low spot where you can lie down.

 If the tornado touches down on campus:

 - After the tornado has passed, exit damaged buildings and go to a safe location.

 - Report your condition and location to emergency personnel or some other official.
 If trapped, bang on something to make noise rather than yelling for help.

-- Attempt to contact your immediate family. (it is good practice to designate a common point of contact that your family & friends know to call)
+- Attempt to contact your immediate family.
+(It is good practice to designate a common point of contact that your family and friends know to call.)